Skip to content

 If you spent years in WoW mythic raids, League TFT, Dark Souls, or any game that demanded pattern recognition and sustained focus, you already have skills that transfer directly to AI-assisted coding.

-This is the personal angle on the methodology.
+Note: This is the personal angle on the methodology.
 For the framework itself, see 12-Factor AgentOps.

 What Gaming Actually Trains